 Ashton: That is quite the question.
 In 5 years, I would like to be in a firm setting in Grand Rapids, MI.
 However, I am still exploring opportunities and I am open to new experiences.
 As of right now, I am interested in Intellectual Property and Entertainment Law.

 If you could share one message with applicants at the start of their law school journey, what would it be?

 Ashton: No one else knows what they’re doing either.
 Even the people that don’t stop talking.

 Do you have questions for Ashton?
 Questions for us?
 Do you want to be featured in our next What is Graduate School Really Like? post?
 Know someone else who you’d love to see featured?
 Are there questions you’d like us to ask our students in this series?
 LET US KNOW!

 You can learn more about Ashton by following her on Twitter.

-Are you setting out on your own b-school journey?
+Are you setting out on your own law school journey?
 We can help you reach the finish line!
-Check out our MBA Admissions Consulting Services to team up with an admissions expert who will help you join the ranks of thousands of Accepted clients who get accepted to their dream schools.For 25 years, Accepted has helped applicants gain acceptance to top law schools and LLM programs.
+Check out our Law School Admissions Consulting Services to team up with an admissions expert who will help you join the ranks of thousands of Accepted clients who get accepted to their dream schools.For 25 years, Accepted has helped applicants gain acceptance to top law schools and LLM programs.
 Our team of admissions consultants features former admissions directors, lawyers, and professional writers who have guided our clients to acceptance at top programs including Yale, Stanford, Harvard, University of Chicago, Columbia University, Penn, NYU, and many more.
 Want an admissions expert to help you get Accepted?
 Click here to get in touch!

 • 5 Fatal Flaws to Avoid in Your Law School Personal Statement, a free guide